beginning of content

 Recovery

 Many people go home the same day as the operation.
 Make sure that you arrange for someone to pick you up from hospital.
-This is because you can't drive straight after a general anaesthetic.
+This is because you cannot drive straight after a general anaesthetic.

 The general anaesthetic might make you feel sick and tired for a few days.